J. Prospero de Vera III

 J. Prospero "Popoy" E. De Vera III is a Filipino public administrator, educator, and political analyst.
-He previously served as the Chairperson of the Commission on Higher Education (CHED) in the Philippines from 2018 to 2025.
+He previously served as the chair of the Commission on Higher Education (CHED) in the Philippines from 2018 to 2025.
 He is also a professor at the University of the Philippines Diliman National College of Public Administration and Governance, specializing in public administration and policy studies.

 Early life and education

-De Vera was born into a family deeply rooted in public service.
+De Vera was born into a family in public service.
 His mother was a public school teacher and later principal at Ramon Magsaysay High School in Manila, while his father was a human rights lawyer.
 He and his eight siblings were raised in Metro Manila and are all products of the Philippine public education system.

 He earned his Bachelor of Arts in history with a minor in political science and his Doctor of Public Administration from the University of the Philippines Diliman.
 He also holds a Master of Arts in Social Science from De La Salle University.
 Furthering his studies abroad, De Vera undertook special studies in government and politics at California State University, Sacramento and was a Fulbright-Hays Visiting Scholar at the University of Southern California.
 He later served as a Senior Fulbright Visiting professor at Johns Hopkins University.